Skip to main content

 Your credentials are protected at every stage:

-• Encrypted at rest with AES-256-GCM — credentials are encrypted before being stored and can only be decrypted with keys that are never co-located with the data.
+• Encrypted at rest with AES-256-GCM — provider credentials are encrypted before storage.

-• Decrypted only at execution time — credentials are decrypted on the edge, used for the single API call, and not retained in plaintext anywhere.
+• Decrypted only at execution time — credentials are decrypted only for the live provider request.

 Built-in reliability